kurtradecki/gcp-xalb-cldarmr-demo/README.md

 3. Project-level permissions needed to run the script:\
    a.
 Permission: .
 Role:
 4. Org-level permissions needed to run the script:
-5. The following [Google Cloud org policies](https://cloud.google.com/resource-manager/docs/organization-policy/using-constraints) must be set for the script to run:
-    * constraints/compute.requireShieldedVm
-    * disableInternetNetworkEndpointGroup at the project level, and sets to "allow all" for org policies trustedImageProjects and restrictVpnPeerIPs at the project level, so .

 ## Setup and Deploy the script